Waheguru Ji ka Khalsa

 SikhNet offers a wide range of inspiring services to connect people with our beloved Siri Guru Granth Sahib.
 Tens of thousands of people receive the Daily Hukamnama from Harimandir Sahib in Amritsar, delivered via our website, on Facebook, Twitter, via email or through the Daily Hukamnama smartphone app, and even by a telephone call.
 We have more than 11,000 active users receiving Guru Ji’s Hukamnama every day.

+The old SikhNet Radio app is now obsolete, but will continue to function.
 We have integrated the SikhNet Radio app into the GMC App so you no longer need two apps.
-SikhNet Radio is the default screen when you open the GMC app and it has exactly the same functionality as the old standalone radio app.
-SikhNet Radio can also be listened to over our website and offers a range of pre-programmed Gurbani channels along with streaming live channels from Gurdwaras worldwide including Sri Harmandir Sahib in Amritsar, India, and is available 24/7 through the website, the GMC app or the old standalone Radio app.
+SikhNet Radio is the default screen when you open the GMC app and it has exactly the same functionality as the old standalone SikhNet radio app.
+You can also listen to the SikhNet Radio over our website which offers a range of pre-programmed Gurbani channels along with streaming live channels from Gurdwaras worldwide including Sri Harmandir Sahib in Amritsar, India, and is available 24/7 through the website, the GMC app or the old standalone Radio app.

 If you come to SikhNet regularly, consider becoming a monthly donor.
 Thank you.